Arranging a low-cost, direct cremation in Sacramento, CA

 How do I select a cremation service provider in Sacramento?

 There are 3 main types of cremation service options.
-A cremation funeral – where the funeral service is held with the deceased present and a cremation is conducted after the service.
+A cremation funeral – where the funeral service is held with the deceased present, and a cremation is conducted after the service.

 How much does a cremation service cost in Sacramento?

 This is a question that is often asked, and the only true answer is that it can vary.
-It is dictated by what kind of cremation service you select.
-As I mentioned, direct cremation is the least expensive option, costing just $1,195 in Sacramento.
-A cremation with a memorial is likely to cost in the region of $2,500, and a full funeral with cremation afterward will cost around $3,000 – $5,000, depending on the services and products selected.
+It is determined by the type of cremation service you select.
+As I mentioned, direct cremation is the least expensive option, costing just $995 in Sacramento.

 Direct cremation services in Sacramento, CA

 The deceased is cremated in a simple cremation container, and then the cremated remains are made available for the family to collect (or delivered/mailed).
-A direct cremation can be arranged online or by phone without any need for you to visit a funeral home.

-For your best price on a direct cremation, contact your DFS Memorials provider in Sacramento, who offers a complete direct cremation package for just $1,195.
+For your best price on a direct cremation, contact your DFS Memorials provider in Sacramento, who offers a complete direct cremation package for just $995.

 Call now at (916) 229-6142 for immediate assistance